A Chorus Line (film): Critical response

-Variety said, "Chorus often seems static and confined, rarely venturing beyond the immediate.
+Variety wrote "Chorus often seems static and confined, rarely venturing beyond the immediate.
 Attenborough merely films the stage show as best he could.
 Nonetheless, the director and lenser Ronnie Taylor have done an excellent job working within the limitations, using every trick they could think of to keep the picture moving.
 More importantly, they have a fine cast, good music and a great, popular show to work with.
 So if all they did was get it on film, that's not so bad."